slashman/jsrl/README.md

 ![UnicodeTiles character display](./screenshot-unicodeTiles.png?raw=true "UnicodeTiles character display")

 # What is this?
 JSRL is a bare-bones roguelike featuring both tiles and character-based displays.
-It can be player via web browser or as a native app for Windows, Mac and Linux.
+It can be played via a web browser or as a native app for Windows, Mac, and Linux.

 Check out the online demo at: https://slashie.net/jsrl